 Call us to book an appointment if you are concerned about the health of your gums.
 It is very important to schedule regular teeth cleanings and practice good dental hygiene to prevent these types of issues.
-You may also be interested in our other preventative services including TMJ treatment, root canal therapy, or tooth extractions, including wisdom teeth removal.
+You may also be interested in our other preventative services including TMJ treatment, or tooth extractions, including wisdom teeth removal.

 Afraid of undergoing certain dental procedures?
 Not to worry!
 We also provide sleep dentistry to help make you as comfortable as possible.